Gonium pectorale

 Gonium pectorale is a species of green algae in the family Goniaceae.
 It is a freshwater species with a cosmopolitan distribution.

 Gonium pectorale is the type species of the genus Gonium, and is the most common species in the genus.
 It is a model organism for studying the evolution of multicellularity.

 Description

 Gonium pectorale is a colonial, flagellate organism 70–100 μm wide, with 16 (sometimes 8 or 32) cells.
 In its usual form, it consists of four cells in the center and 12 cells in the periphery, with flagella pointing outward.
 Cells are nearly spherical or weakly pear-shaped, and are up to 18 μm wide.
-They contain a single cup-shaped chloroplast with one or two basal pyrenoid and an eyespot in the anterior.
+They contain a single cup-shaped chloroplast with one or two basal pyrenoids and an eyespot in the anterior.
 Each cell has two, equal flagella.

 Gonium pectorale is similar to other Gonium species, especially in its 16-celled form.
 Eight-celled colonies of Gonium pectorale are almost always in a zig-zag arrangement of two cells per row.
 The similar species Gonium viridistellatum has eight-celled colonies consisting of seven peripheral cells and one central cell, while Gonium maiaprilis has eight-celled colonies in a variety of different configurations.